Skip to main content

 The benefit is not subject to withholding tax.

-You must not make withholding tax deductions from remuneration paid to foreign artists, etc. from which tax is deducted in accordance with the provisions of the Foreign Artists Tax Act.
+You must not make withholding tax deductions from fees paid to foreign artists, etc. from which artist tax is deducted in accordance with the provisions of the Foreign Artists Tax Act.
+To convert artist tax to ordinary tax deduction, you must send a request to the International Tax Collection Office in addition to submitting a correction to RF-1092.

 Basis for employer's national insurance contributions